Less is More: High-value Data Selection for Visual Instruction Tuning: Redundancy Analysis on Visual Instruction Data

-All these selected datasets are constructed based on MSCOCO~\cite{lin2014microsoft}, and thus they tend to have similar data distribution.
 To investigate the redundancy issue in visual instruction datasets, we gradually halve the number of instructions from each task, then fine-tune the backbone model on the new instruction set and finally compare the performance change.
 For all experiments, we follow the default experimental configuration of LLaVA-1.5.